 ½ teaspoon red pepper flakes

-Heat olive oil in a large pot and add the onion, carrots, and zucchini.
-Cook until soft, about 5 minutes.
-Add the garlic and cook another 2 minutes.
+Heat olive oil in a large pot and add the onion, carrots,

-Add the ground chicken or turkey breast and cook until no longer pink.
+Add the ground chicken or turkey breast and cook until no

 Next, add the dried oregano and tomato paste.
 Cook about a minute.
 I like to have a tube of tomato paste on hand.
 When a recipe calls for it, I can just pull it out of my fridge.